wesleyheron/Ambev.DeveloperEvaluation/README.md

 ## About the Project
 This project is a **Developer Evaluation Project - Sales Management API** designed to handle CRUD operations for managing sales records.
 It follows **Domain-Driven Design (DDD)** principles and implements business logic for calculating discounts based on product quantities.
 The API is built using **.NET 8**, leveraging technologies like **Mediator**, **AutoMapper**, **Entity Framework (EF)**, **RabbitMQ**, and **PostgreSQL**.
 It is containerized using **Docker Compose** for easy deployment, scalability, and isolation of services.

+- **Backend API (.NET 8)**: Handles business logic, data storage, and event publishing via RabbitMQ.
+- **Frontend (Angular 19)**: User interface for managing sales records and interacting with the API.

+The entire solution is containerized and orchestrated using **Docker Compose**, ensuring fast and consistent local setup with isolated services.

 This API also includes **MessageBroker integration with RabbitMQ** for event publishing, supporting key events like:
 - `SaleCreated`
 - `SaleModified`